 Creating solutions for better healthcare.

 We partner with health services, clinicians and consumers to drive measurable improvement in patient care through continual pursuit of excellence.
-The Clinical Excellence Division’s strategy map details how we will achieve both our vision and mission.
+The Clinical Excellence Queensland’s strategy map details how we will achieve both our vision and mission.

 The Clinical Excellence Queensland’s organisational structure has seven reporting lines with overall support provided by the Office of The Deputy Director-General.